KrAsH-CoD3/WhatsApp-Status-Checker/README.md

 # How to use

-It is recommended you create/use another instance of your Chrome browser with a specific profile for just this software.
+It is recommended you create/use another instance of your Chrome browser with a specific profile for just this package.
 To create new profile, please check YouTube.

 > **NOTE:** *Remember your **profile-directory** and **user-data-dir** after you've created the new chrome browser profile/instance*